KrauseFx/krausefx.com/about.md

   <p><b>Speaking</b></p>

   <p>I spoke at various conferences around the world, most recently Madrid, Tel Aviv, Oslo, Tokyo, Melbourne, Bangalore, Vienna, Berlin and San Francisco.
-For speaking engagements get in touch with me using the form below.
+For speaking engagements get in touch with me using the form below.</p>

-  <p>To see my current location, upcoming trips, and more, check out <a href="https://howisFelix.today" target="_blank">howisFelix.today</a>.</p>

   <p><b>Previous work and projects</b></p>
   <p>Product Hunt, MindNode, Wunderlist, Bikemap, <a href="https://github.com/xcpretty/xcode-install">xcode-install</a> amongst others.
 Check out the <a href="/projects">Projects overview</a> for more details.</p>